 Swimming is a life skill as well as great exercise and a challenging sport.
 Ys offer swim lessons (for all ages), family swim, competitive swimming and diving teams, and many kinds of adaptive swim programs for kids with special needs, so we can all enjoy safely enjoy the pleasures of an aquatic environment.

-Baseball, soccer, volleyball, flag football, karate, basketball, gymnastics—check out the sports offerings at your Y and get in the game.
+Baseball, soccer, flag football, basketball, gymnastics—check out the sports offerings at your Y and get in the game.
 Improve your skills, make new friends, be active with other kids and learn to love a sport at the Y.

 Swimming, diving and gymnastics are the most popular national competitive sports leagues at the Y. The Y hosts state, regional and national championships annually, helping kids value hard work, reach for excellence and enjoy spirited competition.